edwardgarrido3066-tech/Ansible-automation/README.md

-#Ansible User Management Playbook
+## This repository documents the installation and initial configuration of an
-This repository contains an Ansible playbook used to create and manage Linux users across multiple servers.
-The playbook is designed for RHEL-based systems (CentOS Stream, Rocky Linux, Alma)
+Ansible control node on a RHEL-based system.
+It includes installing required packages, verifying connectivity, configuring SSH, and creating an Ansible inventory.

 ---
 ## What the playbook does